djangify/our-spot/README.md

 As a user, I want to log in and out of my account so that I can access the platform securely.

 **_Create, Edit, Cancel and Delete Photos:_**
-As a user I want to be able to create, edit, and delete my photos so that I can stay in control of the information I share.
+As a user I want to be able to create, edit, and delete my photos and any other information added so that I can stay in control of the information I share.

 **_View User Photos:_**
 As a user, I want to be able to view the photos of other users and like/comment on them.